|Go to verse:|

 |1Sa 10:2||- (top)|

 “skin-bottle.”
-The use of containers or “bottles” made from animal skins is a very ancient custom and was still practiced in the East until recent times.
-In 1875, when James Freeman wrote his book, Manners and Customs of the Bible, skin bottles were still being used.
+The use of containers or “bottles” made from animal skins is a very ancient custom and was still practiced in the East until fairly recent times.
 The most common material that was used for skin-bottles was the skin of a goat or young kid.
-Bottles made from goat skin were used to hold wine, water, milk, and such.
+Bottles made from goatskin were used to hold wine, water, milk, and such.

-It was common to keep the skin-bottles upright by tying a rope under the upper thighs of the animal and hang it so it would not tip over, or a full skin could simply be set upright, neck up and tied.
+It was common to keep the skin-bottles upright by tying a rope under the upper thighs of the animal and hang it so it would not tip over, but sometimes a full skin could simply be set upright with the neck pointing up and tied shut.
 The rough and mobile life of many of the people of the East made skin-bottles a much better choice for liquids than earthenware pots, and they were much easier to seal.
-If a skin-bottle did get cut or tear, sometimes it could be repaired by sowing or tying it up (cp.
+If a skin-bottle did get cut or tear, sometimes it could be repaired by sewing or tying it up (cp.
 Josh.
 9:4).